kevinjohnkiely/quick-quiz-project-2/README.md

 The application was functionally tested across the 3 web browsers, Google Chrome, Microsoft Edge & Mozilla Firefox.
 The site loaded consistently across all 3 and no issues were detected on any browser.

 ## Compatibility Testing
-I tested the site across differing devices, such as the Nokia 4.2 smartphone with Android 11, Lenovo Ideapad 3 laptop with different browsers on Windows 11, and on a Dell Studio laptop with different browsers on a Linux Mint operating system.
+I tested the site across different devices, such as the Nokia 4.2 smartphone with Android 11, Lenovo Ideapad 3 laptop with different browsers on Windows 11, and on a Dell Studio laptop with different browsers on a Linux Mint operating system.
 No issues were reported between these devices.

 ## Responsiveness Testing
-During development of this application, I regularly tested the responsiveness of the site using Google Chromes Developer tools.
-In my CSS media query rules, I used 2 separate break points to design the site for different screen sizes.
+During development of this application, I regularly tested the responsiveness of the site using Google Chrome's Developer tools.
+In my CSS media query rules, I used 2 separate breakpoints to design the site for different screen sizes.
 + 800px width and below (medium screen size)
 + 600px width and below (small screen size)